 Finnair's Airbus A350 and A330 planes have internet connectivity option.
 Unlike Norwegian Air Shuttle, Finnair charges for the internet connection.
 The connection is free only for Business class and Economy Comfort passengers for one hour.
-Finnair Plus Gold members can avail too said offer.
+Finnair Plus Gold members can also avail freely said offer.

-It is possible to buy internet connection for 1 hour, 3 hours or for the full flight.
-We bought the connection for 3 hours and it cost 11,95 euros.
+It is possible to buy internet connection for 1 hour, 3 hours or for the full flight duration.
+We bought a 3-hour internet connection subscription and it cost 11,95 euros.

 Finnair's Cabin Crew

-The cabin crews were professional.
-However, they could have been more friendlier by smiling a lot which was not the case during our flight.
+The cabin crew were professional.
+However, they could have been more friendlier by painting more smiles on their faces which was not the case during our flight.

 On-board Service of the Flight

-There was only free coffee, tea, blueberry juice and water available.
-All other products cost and the selection is not so special.
-Many other high quality airlines are offering complimentary snacks and drinks.
+There was only free coffee, tea, blueberry juice and water.
+All other products cost and the selection was small.
+Many other high quality airlines are offering complimentary drinks and also snacks.

-On Finnair's long-haul flights, there is a free on-flight service.
+On Finnair's long-haul flights, there is a free in-flight service.

 Price Level of the Ticket

-Tickets are not the cheapest ones but Finnair has every now and then good offers.
-The offers are not that good as some low-fare airlines like Norwegian Air Shuttle have.
+Finnair tickets are not the cheapest ones but this airline has every now and then good offers.
+However, their promotional prices are not that competitive in contrast to low-fare airlines like Norwegian Air Shuttle.

-The overall quality of the flight is good but with complimentary service and more friendly staff the rating would be much better.
-Finnair has branded itself as a quality airline but on-board service does not meet this branding.
+The overall quality of the flight is good but with complimentary service and more friendly staff, the rating would be much better.
+Finnair has branded itself as a quality airline but on-board service requires much improvemnt.

-Thank you for reading the review.
-Please comment below about your Finnair experiences.
-We are happy if you share this article to your travelling friends or family.
+Have you flown with Finnair?
+You can comment below about your Finnair experiences.
+We would be happy if you share this article to your travelling friends or family.